rism-international/marcxml-tools/README.md

 # RISM MARCXML-Tools

-+RISM MARCXML-Tools is a set of command line utilities for managing MARCXML-files.
++RISM Marcxml is a command line utility for managing MARCXML-files.

-This set contains
+This prgram has the follwoing options:

- * marcxml-analyze: gives report about tags and occurrances of a MARCXML-file
+ * --analyze: gives report about tags and occurrances of a MARCXML-file
- * marcxml-filter: building a subset of records from the complete XML open dataset of sources at http://opac.rism.info.
+ * --filter: building a subset of records (e.g. from the complete XML open dataset of sources at http://opac.rism.info).
+ * --help: see help text
- * marcxml-merge: merging multiple MARCXML-files into one file
+ * --merge: merging multiple MARCXML-files into one file
+ * --report: creates a report
- * marcxml-split: splitting large files into chunks
+ * --split: splitting large files into chunks
- * marcxml-transform: transforms MARCXML-files
+ * --transform: transforms MARCXML-files
- * marcxml-validate: validates a MARCXML-file
+ * --validate: validates a MARCXML-file

-# marcxml filter
+# marcxml --filter

 RISM record filter is a small command line utility for building a subset of records from the complete XML open dataset of sources at http://opac.rism.info.